UN envoy in grave Aleppo warning

 Residents of the battered Syrian city told CNN they had heard no bombing early on Tuesday.

-The temporary pause in airstrikes will allow civilians to flee the city via "six corridors," according to Gen. Sergei Shoigu.
+The temporary pause in airstrikes will allow civilians to flee the city via "six corridors," according to Russian defense minister Sergei Shoigu.
 He added that Syrian forces will withdraw and give rebels a chance to leave the beleaguered city via a further two corridors.

 "We're calling on the leadership of the countries who have influence on the armed groups in the eastern part of Aleppo with a proposal to convince their leaders to stop military actions and leave the city," the statement added.